jakkra/ZSWatch/GETTING_STARTED.md

 ## Getting Gadgetbridge setup
 Install the Android app [GadgetBridge](https://codeberg.org/Freeyourgadget) or [from Play Store here](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs&hl=en_US)
 - In Gadgetbridge press plus button to add ZSWatch
+- Enable "Discover unsupported devices" option and set "Scanning intensity" to maximum in "Discover and pair options"
 - It will scan and you should see a device called ZSWatch, long press it.
 - Select in the dropdown Bangle.js as the device.